 Tour metrics scorecard (the 6 numbers founders track)

-Six numbers every founder tracks across the cohort.
+Six numbers every founder tracks across the cohort: pitches sent, bookings confirmed, recordings completed, clips produced, outbound DMs that cite a clip, and inbound conversations attributable to a clip.
 The scorecard is not optional; founders who do not track the six numbers misread the tour as did not work when the actual problem is that the redistribution loop never ran.

 - Pitches sent (target: 50 by Day 30)